Instructions of Amenemhat: Sources

+The principal source of this document comes from the Papyrus Millingen which was copied by A. Peyron in 1843.
+The original is now lost.
+Wooden tablets with parts of the Instructions dating to the 18th Dynasty and New Kingdom papyrus fragments and ostraca survive.
+Most scholars on Egyptian literature agree that the large prevalence of sources indicate a widescale popularity of the Story of Sinuhe and that it had been copied in multitudes.

 Impact

 This manuscript is one of the earliest references to "Asiatics".
 Later pharaohs copied parts of older writings to legitimize their deeds.
 The 25th Dynasty pharaoh Piye copied sections from the Instructions of Amenemhat almost verbatim.
 The poem was still being read in the fifth century BC, some 1500 years after it was written.
+It was even copied into Greek as the "Teaching of King Ammenemes I to His Son Sesostris I".